Is an Open Mind Worth the Risk?

 First and foremost, every employer in the State of New Jersey has an obligation to provide worker’s compensation liability insurance.

 What that means is if you have someone who “works off the books” and they become injured, they have a worker’s compensation claim against the employer regardless of whether or not you have acquired worker’s compensation insurance, and regardless of whether or not, even if you have that insurance, they may not be covered because they are not “on the books” or otherwise reported to your carrier.
-For example, in a recent case I handled, the employee of a roofer helped an elderly resident in a house whose roof leaked move a collapsible bed.
+For example, in a recent case our office handled, an employee of a roofer helped an elderly resident in a house move a collapsible bed.
 The bed collapsed on and broke the worker’s hand.
 He was hospitalized and required surgery.
 Bills exceeding $45,000.00 were submitted to the employee.
 The employee went to a lawyer.
 The lawyer filed a claim under the worker’s compensation statute seeking to have the employer held responsible for the entire medical bill.
 There was no insurance coverage.

 One might attempt the argument that the “worker” is not an employee but an independent contractor.
 The problem is an independent contractor is a person who is hired on occasion (not every day) and who is not directed by the person for whom he works as it relates to the details of job performance.
 Someone who comes to work every day at the same place of employment and whose job responsibilities are directed in detail by the person who is paying him is properly classified as an employee under agency law in the State of New Jersey regardless of what you call it.
 These arguments can also be made to justify that there is a payroll withholding tax obligation based upon this relationship.